calebabutler/vam/README.md

 # Why use this instead of cower?

 Cower doesn't use git but tarballs, which has been deprecated since AUR 4.
 But also cower just has too many gosh dang features.
 It is 1000 lines of C code.
 Why?
-When you can just rewrite the functionality you use in 52 lines.
-Plus it's also 5 letters instead of 3.
+I rewrote the functionality I used in 52 lines.
+Plus it's also 3 letters instead of 5.
 If you're not convinced yet you're a lost cause.

 # How do you download it?